B2B client Buying Journey

 Problem Recognition Stage Terms

-<dd><strong>Status quo bias is the tendency for buying committees to maintain current solutions despite documented performance gaps in B2B purchasing decisions.</strong> This cognitive bias creates resistance to change even when business cases clearly demonstrate solution ROI.
-Observable signals include delayed response to trigger events, repeated postponement of evaluation timelines, and focus on incremental improvements rather than solution replacement.
+Status quo bias is the deeply ingrained tendency for buying committees to maintain current solutions even when documented performance gaps make the cost of inaction painfully clear in B2B purchasing decisions.
+Change resistance persists even when the business case is airtight.
+Watch for delayed responses to trigger events, repeated postponement of evaluation timelines, and a fixation on incremental improvements rather than replacing the solution outright.
+Primary owner: Marketing Supporting roles: Sales Development Key signals: Trigger event acknowledgment without action, budget discussions without timeline commitment Related terms: Trigger Event, Business Case Development

-<dd><strong>Business case development is the formal documentation of problem impact and solution requirements that justifies budget allocation in B2B organizations.</strong> This process typically includes current state assessment, ROI projections, and risk analysis.
-Without a compelling business case, buying committees cannot secure budget approval from economic buyers.
+Business case development is the formal documentation of problem impact and solution requirements that justifies budget allocation in B2B organizations.
+Current state assessment, ROI projections, risk analysis: all of it has to hold up under scrutiny from the economic buyer.
+Without a compelling business case, buying committees simply cannot get budget approved.
+Primary owner: Marketing Supporting roles: Sales Development, Champion Key signals: ROI calculator requests, cost analysis documentation, stakeholder presentation scheduling Related terms: Trigger Event, Economic Buyer

 Solution Exploration Stage Terms

-<dd><strong>Anonymous research is buyer investigation conducted without partner contact during the solution exploration phase of B2B purchasing.</strong> Highspot's 2024 sales enablement data shows buyers complete 67% of their research independently before engaging with potential suppliers.
-This research includes analyst reports, peer reviews, and competitive comparisons.
+Anonymous research is buyer investigation conducted without partner contact during the solution exploration phase of B2B purchasing.
+Highspot's 2024 sales enablement data shows buyers complete 67% of their research independently before engaging with potential suppliers, moving through analyst reports, peer reviews, and competitive comparisons long before your sales team knows they exist.
+You cannot influence what you cannot see, so the content buyers encounter during this phase matters enormously.
+Primary owner: Marketing Supporting roles: Sales Development Key signals: Website content consumption, analyst report downloads, peer network inquiries Related terms: Requirements Definition, partner Shortlist

 partner Evaluation Stage Terms